Newly elected Steward? Not sure where to start? Use our handy checklist below.

 - Find out who else is a CSP steward or safety rep in your workplace and introduce yourself.
 They may be at another site.
 The CSP can help you locate them, so email: firstname.lastname@example.org

 - Book a place on the next available stewards' induction course – remember, you can also enrol on the self-study course (for stewards and safety reps).
-To find out more, please contact Sam Kyriacou at email@example.com
+To find out more, please contact Sam Kyriacou at email@example.com or 0207 306 6679.

 - Make sure you have received dates for regional training days and put them in your diary.

 - Confirm you have the contact details for your regional steward/s and senior negotiating officer (from your welcome letter).
 Make contact with them to introduce yourself.